saptarshibasu/aws-study/README.md

 * **Users** for individuals
 * **User Groups** for grouping users with similar permission requirements
 * **Roles** are for machines or internal AWS resources.
 One IAM Role for ONE application
+* You can create an identity broker that sits between your corporate users and your AWS resources to manage the authentication and authorization process without needing to recreate all your users as IAM users in AWS.
+The identity broker application has permissions to access the AWS Security Token Service (STS) to request temporary security credentials
+* Login to EC2 operating system can be done using:
+  * Assymmetric key pair
+  * Local operating users
+  * Active Directory
+* Two types of policies
+  * Resource policies - Attached to the individual resources
+  * Capability policies - Attached to IAM users, groups or roles
+* Resource policies and capability policies and are cumulative in nature: An individual user’s effective permissions is the union of a resources policies and the capability permissions granted directly or through group membership.
+However, the resource policy permissions can be denied explicitly in the capability policy
+* IAM policies can be used to restrict access to a specific source IPaddress range, or during specific days and times of the day, as well as based on other conditions
+* You can set up CloudFront with origin failover for scenarios that require high availability.
+To get started, create an origin group in which you designate a primary origin for CloudFront plus a second origin that CloudFront automatically switches to when the primary origin returns specific HTTP status code failure responses
+* If you want CloudFront to cache different versions of your objects based on the device a user is using to view your content, configure CloudFront to forward the applicable headers to your custom origin:
+  * CloudFront-Is-Desktop-Viewer
+  * CloudFront-Is-Mobile-Viewer
+  * CloudFront-Is-SmartTV-Viewer
+  * CloudFront-Is-Tablet-Viewer
+* If you want CloudFront to cache different versions of your objects based on the language specified in the request, program your application to include the language in the Accept-Language header, and configure CloudFront to forward the Accept-Language header to your origin
+* If you want CloudFront to cache different versions of your objects based on the country that the request came from, configure CloudFront to forward the CloudFront-Viewer-Country header to your origin
+* If you want CloudFront to cache different versions of your objects based on the protocol of the request, HTTP or HTTPS, configure CloudFront to forward the CloudFront-Forwarded-Proto header to your origin
+* If your origin supports Brotli compression, you can whitelist the Accept-Encoding header and cache based on the header.
+You should configure caching based on Accept-Encoding only if your origin serves different content based on the header
+* Caching based on query parameters and cookies are also possible with the similar options.
+It is recommended to forward only those cookies or query parameters to the origin server for which the server returns different objects.
+This will reduce the load on the server and let CloudFront serve requests from the edge location cache

 ## EC2